FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Related Work

 \section{Related Work}

-\textbf{Full-Graph GNN Systems.} There exists a rich line of work on scaling full-graph GNN training, where the general idea is to split the graph into multiple partitions that can fit onto the computing devices.
+\para{Full-Graph GNN Systems.} There exists a rich line of work on scaling full-graph GNN training, where the general idea is to split the graph into multiple partitions that can fit into the computing devices.
 Unlike mini-batch training, full-graph training updates all the nodes and edges simultaneously.
-Notable systems include NeuGraph~\cite{neugraph}, ROC~\cite{ROC}, and DistGNN~\cite{distgnn}, which lower the high memory footprint and data access costs by designing smart data partitioning or data swap strategies.
-In a different vein, DGCL~\cite{dgcl} designs a new communication pattern to reduce network congestion.
-Other systems like Dorylus~\cite{dorylus} and GNNAdvisor~\cite{gnnadvisor} optimize the computation of GNN training by exploring properties of the graph structure.
-And BNS-GCN~\cite{bnsgcn} proposed boundary-node-sampling to reduce the communication incurred by boundary nodes during full graph training.
+Notable systems include NeuGraph~\cite{neugraph}, ROC~\cite{ROC}, and DistGNN~\cite{distgnn}, which design smart data partitioning or data swap strategies to reduce the memory consumption and I/O cost of full-graph training.
+DGCL~\cite{dgcl} proposes a new communication pattern to reduce network congestion.
+Dorylus~\cite{dorylus} and GNNAdvisor~\cite{gnnadvisor} optimize the computation of GNN training by exploring properties of the graph structure.
+BNS-GCN~\cite{bnsgcn} proposes boundary-node-sampling to reduce the communication incurred by boundary nodes during full graph training. {Beyond these, PipeGCN~\cite{pipegcn} and DIGEST~\cite{digest} utilize stale representations of neighbor nodes to reduce communication overhead, and MGG~\cite{mgg} applies pipelined communication for overhead hiding.} Finally, as discussed in \Cref{sec:history-full-graph}, {SANCUS~\cite{sancus} uses historical embeddings to reduce communication overhead among GPUs, and compares them with authentic embeddings to limit bias.}

-Finally, the SANCUS~\cite{sancus} framework reduces the amount of network communication by leveraging locally available node embeddings with bounded staleness to improve accuracy.
-However, although SANCUS resembles \system in some high-level conceptual aspects, the two systems are targeting very different training paradigms.
-Moreover, the cache policy of \system utilizes both gradient-based and staleness criteria to detect reliable embeddings.
-Additionally, we note that accuracy results for SANCUS on large-scale datasets have not yet been reported \cite{sancus}.